AnkitTsj/collab-editor/README.md

    - Update `src/firebase.js` to read from env vars
    - Add a short guide for deploying to Firebase Hosting

-## Development tips and next steps

-- Add unit tests for core logic and simple end-to-end flows to ensure syncing works as expected.
-- Add ESLint/Prettier for consistent style.
-- Consider switching from whole-document sync to operational transforms (OT) or CRDTs if you need stronger conflict resolution for rich editing.

 ## Contributing